 The environment in which the project is to be located should be described in this section.
 The type of information and level of detail provided in each part of the Description of the Environment section will vary according to the project, its location, and the natural features that may be impacted.
-This section should include description of the biological environment, physical environment, and human environment.
+This section should include description of the biological environment, physical environment, human environment and scaled maps with associated coordinates.